 - When the debt was incurred (i.e. before or during your marriage)

-If you take out a student loan during a marriage and live in a community-property state, your spouse might be legally responsible for the debt regardless of whether he or she serves as cosigner.
+If you take out a student loan as a married couple and live in a community-property state, your spouse might be legally responsible for the debt regardless of whether he or she serves as cosigner.

-All federal student loans (and some private) have what’s called a “death discharge,” which means that when the original borrower dies, the surviving spouse is not liable for the remaining loan balance.
+All federal student loans (and some private loans) have what’s called a “death discharge,” which means that when the original borrower dies, the surviving spouse is not liable for the remaining loan balance.

-Earnest does have this provision, but some private loans do not.
-Those lenders could come after families and cosigners in an attempt to recoup the debt, Smith says.
+Earnest does have this provision, but some private student loans do not.
+Those servicers could come after families and cosigners in an attempt to recoup the debt, Smith says.

-There are several income-based repayment plans offered by the government, and depending on the plan, it caps your student-loan payments at 10-15% of your discretionary income.
-Depending on your tax-filing status, getting married could significantly increase your monthly bill, or even disqualify you from the repayment plan altogether.
+There are several income-based repayment (IBR) or income-contingent repayment plans offered by the Department of Education for federal loans.
+Depending on the plan, it caps your student-loan payments at 10-15% of your discretionary income.
+Depending on your tax-filing status, getting married could significantly increase your monthly bill, or even disqualify you from the student loan repayment plan altogether.

 Going the “married filing separately” route separates your income from your spouse’s, possibly making it easier for you to continue with income-based repayment; however, you might lose your ability to claim the student loan interest deduction or other education-related tax credits.
-(In these situations, it’s best to consult a tax professional to see which tax-filing status is best for you and your spouse.)
+(In these situations, it’s best to bring your tax return to a professional to see which tax-filing status is best for you and your spouse.)

 The answer depends on the type of mortgage you’re seeking, Smith says.
 For example, if you apply for a home loan backed by the Federal Housing Administration (FHA) – a popular option for young, first-time homebuyers – a portion of your student loans are included in your debt-to-income (DTI) ratio as calculated by the mortgage lender.
 Prior to September 2015, the FHA gave borrowers a pass on this so long as they had been granted a temporary deferment of at least 12 months.